 This charming 2 bedroom apartment is situated on the first floor of a Georgian building in Edinburgh's celebrated New Town.
-Cumberland Street is a delightful, quiet little street within very easy walking distance of Princes Street and the city centre, as well as the magnificent Royal Botanic Gardens and the Bohemian Stockbridge area with its wide range of bars, restaurants, galleries, boutiques and delicatessens.
-The property is part of a quiet, family-friendly block and provides an ideal base from which to explore the most attractive features of Edinburgh.
+Cumberland Street is a delightful, quiet little street within very easy walking distance of Princes Street and the city centre, as well as the magnificent Royal Botanic Gardens and the delightful (and less expensive) Stockbridge area with its wide range of bars, restaurants, galleries, boutiques and delicatessens.
+The property provides an ideal base from which to explore the most attractive features of Edinburgh.

 The kitchen / living room faces the front of the apartment and has been recently refurbished to offer an attractive and convenient space with plenty of light.
 A comfortable leather sofa and 2 chairs are arranged around the fire place with a coal effect electric stove.
 In the sitting area, an old pine table with 2 chairs and a church pew makes a lovely spot in which to enjoy a meal.

 The modern kitchen area is well equipped with a ceramic hob and electric oven, a microwave, toaster, dishwasher and washing machine as well as ample cookware, china cutlery and glass for those wishing to cook at home.
 TV / DVD and free WiFi are provided.